gustaveroussy/sopa/docs/faq.md

     - a `Morphology_ChannelID_Dictionary.txt` file containing channel names
     - a `Morphology2D` directory containing the images, end in `_F*.TIF`.

     These files must be exported as flat files in AtomX.
-In brief, you should have this file structure:
+That is: within a study, click on "Export" and then select files from the "Flat CSV Files" section (transcripts flat and FOV position flat).
+You should have this file structure:

     ```txt
     .